ogham/rust-ansi-term/README.md

 ```

 It’s important to note that the `paint` method does _not_ actually return a string with the ANSI control characters surrounding it.
-Instead, it returns an `ANSIString` value that has a `Display` implementation that, when formatted, returns the characters.
+Instead, it returns an `AnsiString` value that has a `Display` implementation that, when formatted, returns the characters.
 This allows strings to be printed with a minimum of `String` allocations being performed behind the scenes.

-If you _do_ want to get at the escape codes, then you can convert the `ANSIString` to a string as you would any other `Display` value:
+If you _do_ want to get at the escape codes, then you can convert the `AnsiString` to a string as you would any other `Display` value:

 ```rust
 use nu_ansi_term::Color::Red;